stammareddi/gratitude-hut-frontend/README.md

 This is an open source project that allows you to journal your moments in life and be able to view them with ease.

 ## Motivation
 I am a person who journals everday on a piece of paper and pencil.Yes I'm old fashioned However, I found myself not viewing my old entries once I written them and that always bothered me.
-Moreoever, after adding the MERN stack under my belt I decided to test my abilities by creating this application.
-The main purpose of this applcation was for me to empahsie  get a better understanding of the stack as well as
+This could have been due to the unneccsary work of having to go back and flip thru pages of sloppy handwriting.
+This was enough to get me thinking on how to solve this issue.
+I decided to create this web app that stores all you jorunals by title and date for better accessibility

 ## Hosting applcation